Sciance-Inc/core.dashboards_store/README.md

 > This mart gather all the data related to the education service.

 ##### Populations
-`Populations` are sets of students used as a filter by various dashboards.
+`Populations` are sets of students used as a filter by various dashboards. __you can refer to analyses/marts/educ_serv/staging/population folder and use the population template to build/define your populations__.

 The following populations are mandatory (cf `adatpers`) and schould be defined :
 * `stg_ele_prescolaire`
 * `stg_ele_primaire_reg`
 * `stg_ele_primaire_adapt`